Nordanå – a green meeting spot for culture

 Welcome to Storsia - an exhibition that takes you on a journey through local history in Skellefteå, Norsjö, and Malå, from 10,500 BC to 2020.

-The park was laid out at the city's 100th anniversary, which was inaugurated in the summer of 1945.
-There were already historic buildings in the area, including the major residence Nyborg built in 1764 and Nordanågården's inn built in 1869, but a number of buildings were moved here for preservation.
-One of these is Kågegården, a well-preserved Västerbotten house whose interior reflects the year 1904.
-The house is open in summer to visitors.
+The park was laid out in the summer of 1945 and was inaugurated with pomp and circumstance in connection with the city's 100th anniversary.
+There were already historic buildings in the area, including the major residence Nyborg built in 1764 and Nordanågården's inn built in 1869.
+A number of buildings were also moved here to be preserved.
+One of these is Kågegården, a well-preserved Västerbotten farm whose interior reflects the year 1904.
+The farm is open in summer to visitors.
 In the park there are several bird ponds which at the inauguration of the park contained seals.
 Today you have a greater chance of seeing swans, geese and ducks instead of seals, and the ponds are well-visited excursion destinations for families with children.

 Bonnstan & Landskyrkan

-At Nordanå begins a beautiful walking path that follows the Skellefteå river and goes past several historic sites.
-Here, for example, is Bonnstan, which is Skellefteå's church town, with its 116 houses dating from the 17th century.
-The church we see today is a classic cruciform church that was completed in 1800, and it´s one of Sweden's largest national churches.
-The fourth in the order in the same place, as the first was built as early as 1330.
-Among the church's interior are a number of medieval wooden sculptures.
+On Nordanå also begins a beautiful walking and walking area that follows the Skellefteälven river and goes past several historic sites.
+Here is, for example, Bonnstan, Skellefteå's church town, with its 116 houses and dates from the 17th century.
+The church we see today is a classical cruciform church that was completed in 1800.
+It is one of Sweden's largest country churches and the fourth in the same place, the first was built as early as 1330.
+Among the church's furniture are a number of medieval wooden sculptures.
 The most famous is the so-called Skelleftemadonna, one of the few preserved Romanesque images of Mary in Europe.

-If you continue a bit further along the river, you will reach Lejonströmsbron; Sweden's oldest and longest wooden bridge still in use, built in 1737.
-At this very place, the people of Västerbotten has crossed the river for hundreds of years.
+Continuing a little further along the river, you come to the Lejonströmsbron, Sweden's oldest and longest wooden bridge still in use, built in 1737.
+At this very place, the locals has crossed the river for hundreds of years.
 Before the bridge was in place, there was a ford a little further up the river.
-Here, Swedish soldiers also fought Russian troops on May 15, 1809, when the Swedes were forced to retreat south across the bridge.
+At the bridge Swedish soldiers also fought against Russian troops on 15 May 1809 when the Swedes were forced to retreat south across the bridge.
 It is said that the curious can still find bullet holes from the battle in the barns closest to the bridge.

 A mansion filled with history

-Above Lejonströmsbron, Stiftsgården boasts; a rectory built in 1800 with 14 rooms, two wings, a barn and several outbuildings.
+Above the Lejonströmsbron, Stiftsgården is boasts; a rectory built in 1800 with 14 rooms, two wings, a barn and several outbuildings.
 The city's founder and elected pastor, Nils Nordlander, lived in Stiftsgården during his time and today Stiftsgården Conference and Hotel is located here.
-A manor for living, dining experience and important meetings in a unique historical environment.
+It is a mansion idyll for living, dining experience and important meetings in a unique historical environment.
 In the outbuildings you will also find the café and restaurant Isboden in a building that was used as an ice cream parlor, more simply explained the farm's refrigerator which was filled with ice blocks from the river.
 You will also find Matverket in the lengths, where locally produced products from small-scale producers are sold.